RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Selecting between RTMP and RTSP streaming depends on your business needs and the platform you choose.

-RTMP streaming is based on the Transmission Control Protocol (TCP) and is designed for live streaming through Flash player.
+RTMP streaming is based on the Transmission Control Protocol (TCP) and is designed for through Flash player.

 To capably live stream with RTMP streaming protocol, you will need a live-streaming camera, a capture card or hardware video encoder, and live video streaming software.
 Once you have all the right equipment, the RTMP streaming protocol will help get your content to your viewers.